Returned from Duty

 About mid-1916 It looks like he was also transferred to the 33rd Squadron RFC at Gainsboro during his service

-He lived at Chorley Old Road and was Labourer
+He lived at Chorley Old Road and was a Labourer

 Married Alice Riley on 9 December 1911 at St John's Church, Whittle Le Woods Nr Chorley.